 I recommended its stock in August 2017 after it went on a 23% run in a single month that summer.
-Since then, it has gone sideways, despite a good run this past June.
+Since then, it has gone sideways, despite good runs in April and June.
 Unfortunately, due to some bad apples in the Chinese tutoring market, the government cracked down on the industry, affecting everyone’s stock prices.

-In its most quarterly report, TAL earned 21 cents a share, 200% higher than a year earlier.
-Although analysts have lost some enthusiasm for its stock, 20 analysts have a “buy” or “strong buy” rating on its stock.
+In its most recent quarterly report, TAL’s income from operations soared 71% versus the same period a year earlier.
+Although analysts have lost some enthusiasm for its stock, 21 analysts have a “buy” or “overweight” rating on its stock.